theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-connection.md

 #### SNC

 1. Check the SAP parameter snc/gssapi_lib to determine, which library is used for encryption in your SAP system.
-Your SAP basis has to import and configure the same library on the application server and on the machine with installed Xtract Universal.
+Your SAP basis has to import and configure the same library on the application server and on the machine with installed Xtract Universal or BOARD Connector.
 2. In the **SNC library** field, fill in the complete path to the library location e.g., C:\Program Files (x86)\SAP\FrontEnd\SecureLogin\sapcrypto.dll.
 3. Fill in the SAP **Partner Name** configured for the SAP application server e.g., ``p:SAPserviceERP/do_not_care@THEOBALD.LOCAL``.